sanojn/tinytapeout_test/docs/info.md

 It has six button inputs, each corresponding to a certain type of die, and a two-digit seven segment display that shows the result of the roll when the button is released.

 While a button is pressed, a counter is decremented every clock cycle.
 When the counter reaches 1, it is reloaded with the largest value of the corresponding die.
 When the button is released, the counter stops and the result is displayed on the seven segment display.
+Around 8 seconds later, the display is turned off.

 The design outputs seven segment signals and 'common' drivers for two digits, in order to be able to show dual digit results for the larger dice.
 It has configuration pinss that set the active level of segment and common signals independently of each other, to allow the connection of either common-cathode or common-anode diplays, or displays with inverting or non-inverting drive buffers for segments and/or common signals.
 Similarly, the button inputs can be configured as active low or high.